 GMAT vs CAT: A Deep Dive into Syllabus Overlaps and Smart Prep Strategies

-- 3 min read
+- 6 min read

 If you're preparing for the CAT but also considering the GMAT Exam —or vice versa—you're not alone.
 Thousands of aspirants today are keeping their options open, eyeing both Indian B-schools and global MBA programs.
 But here’s the big question: Can you actually prepare for both at the same time?
+Explore our live online GMAT & GRE prep classes for MBA applicants.

 The answer lies in understanding the differences and overlaps in the syllabus—and leveraging them to your advantage.
 With the arrival of the GMAT Focus Edition, this conversation becomes even more relevant.
 This blog breaks down the similarities, contrasts, and strategic opportunities that dual-prep aspirants should know.